StephanStu/Camera-Based-Vehicle-Position-Estimation/README.md

 # Vision-Based-Runway-Position-Estimation
 This is my capstone project in Udacity's C++ Nanodegree Program.
-As I work in the urban air mobility (UAM) industry which targets to launch production & operation of electrical vertical take-off &amp landing (eVTOL) aircrafts to offer new ways of moving in congested urban areas I am keen to accelerate this venture with easier aircaft handling and cheap equipment that is utilized well with contemporary software technology.
-This project contains an application that estimates the position of an aircaft as it taxis on a runway.
-The application generates an estimate of the deviation of the vehicle from the center lane that may be fed to the avionics in order to offer a better bearing to the pilot during taxi or may fed to an automatic taxi- & take-off algorithm that steers the vehicle along the runway to it's final take-off-position.
+This project contains an application that estimates the position of a road vehicle as it travels on a highway.
+The application generates an estimate of the state of the vehicle that may be fed to a driver assistant system or may be part of an autonomous driving system: An extended Kalman Filter estimates the position on the road and the velocities using "measurements" taken from a simple camera image.
+The architecture of this application is service-oriented, suitable for (Ubuntu) Linux and uses OpenCV and the Eigen-Library.

+The application is shipped with sample images and sample videos for

+* static testing of the Kalman Filter
+* calibration of the camera
+* videos to test the performance of the Kalman Filter with real-world data

+in a save (cloud or desktop) Ubuntu-Linux Environment.

 ## Requirements